ovh/docs/pages/cloud/private-cloud/nsx-05-manage-distributed-firewall/guide.en-gb.md

 ![04 Create Group With tag on segment 05](images/04-create-group-with-tag-on-segment05.png){.thumbnail}

-The group is created by clicking on `View Members`{.action} in the row of your group to display the member list.
+The group is created.
+Click `View Members`{.action} in the row of your group to display the members list.

 ![04 Create Group With tag on segment 06](images/04-create-group-with-tag-on-segment06.png){.thumbnail}

-Click `IP Addresses`{.action} to view the IP addresses that are used on your segment and have been automatically added to your group.
+Click `IP Addresses`{.action} to view the IP addresses that are used on your segment and which have been automatically added to your group.

 ![04 Create Group With tag on segment 07](images/04-create-group-with-tag-on-segment07.png){.thumbnail}

-Click `NSX Segments`{.action} to display the member segment of this group automatically added from the criteria.
+Click `NSX Segments`{.action} to display the member segment of this group which has been automatically added from the criteria.
 You can click on `CLOSE`{.action} to close this window.

 ![04 Create Group With tag on segment 08](images/04-create-group-with-tag-on-segment08.png){.thumbnail}